Gold Coast Criminal & Assault Lawyers

 - You may not be able to become an Australian citizen if you are not a naturalized citizen.
 It will be a requirement to satisfy that you are a fit and proper person.

 For all the above reasons, and more, it is always recommended you get the best legal representation to defend you at a court hearing if you are facing criminal charges.

 Yes, you have the opportunity to appeal a court decision, either on all grounds or only as to the penalty that has been imposed on you.

 It is important to keep in mind that the Judge can impose a harsher penalty if you try to appeal the decision, so you must consider this before making an appeal.

 If you have been charged with a drink driving offence, you should complete a traffic offender program.
 Failure to do so does not necessarily mean the penalty can be greater, however you fail to get the benefit of a lesser charge.
 We often get feedback from our clients that they got tremendous benefit from completing the traffic offender program.

 If served with a DVO or AVO, you can consent without admission of the facts alleged in the application.
 The alternative to consenting to the application is to contest it, however success is never guaranteed.
 In QLD, the period of the order is usually five years.
 This time can be lessened if circumstances are demonstrated as to why this should be shortened.
 Consenting to an order is NOT a criminal offence, however if you breach the order, the breach can carry gaol time.

 Contact our Department Manager

-With specialised experience in traffic offences and criminal law, our Gold Coast team are here to help you when you need us most.
-We will guide you through this difficult time.
+With specialised experience as criminal lawyers, our Gold Coast team are here to help you when you need us most.
+We will help you navigate this challenging time.